Ayrshire Growth Deal

 This investment is expected to unlock private investment of around £300 million and deliver around 7,000 new jobs across a wide range of sectors, transforming the local economy for the benefit of all our people and places.

-Positioning Ayrshire as one of the UK’s leading centres of Aerospace and Space activity
+Positioning Ayrshire as one of the UK’s leading centres of Aerospace activity

 Economic Infrastructure